nevolga/optmed/Readme.md

 ### Reinforcement Learning Environment
 This is a custom reinforcement learning (RL) environment for medium optimisation using the Gym interface.
 The biomass computation is performed as implemented in the [gws_gena](https://github.com/Constellab/gws_gena) library developed by the [Constellab](https://constellab.io/).
 The environment includes two main components:

-1. `biomass_gym_env.py`: defines the custom Gym environment, BiomassEnv, for medium optimisation.
+1. `biomass_gym_env.py`: defines the custom Gym environment, _BiomassEnv_, for medium optimisation.
-2. `minimal_medium.py`: the MinimalMedium class is implemented as a task that can be run via Constellab UI.
-MinimalMedium employes the PPO algorithm (the implementation from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/)) to interact with BiomassEnv and find the minimal irreducible subset of nutrients from the initial medium without dropping the biomass value.
+2. `minimal_medium.py`: the _MinimalMedium_ class is implemented as a task that can be run via Constellab UI. _MinimalMedium_ employes the PPO algorithm (the implementation from [Stable-Baselines3](https://stable-baselines3.readthedocs.io/en/master/)) to interact with _BiomassEnv_ and find the minimal irreducible subset of nutrients from the initial medium without dropping the biomass value.

 ### Usage
 To reproduce the results on medium optimisation: